Aria-Studios/Prelude/README.md

 ![Prelude interface.](https://media.ariastudio.dev/misc/prelude.png)

 # Prelude
 Prelude is a simple update utility designed for use with Pokémon fangames made using Pokémon Essentials and RPG Maker XP.
 It is written using Python 3.10.2 and was developed on Windows, has been tested extensively on Windows and Linux, but it does *not* work on MacOS at the moment.
-Once you've edited the variables and compiled the code, you can include the executable file in your base game download.
+Once you've edited the configuration values and compiled the code, you can include the executable file in your base game download.
 This program can be launched in order to check for any updates that are available, then download and install those updates automatically.
 The program also has the functionality to display a message to users if there is something important that needs to be communicated to them.
 It can also be used to distribute in development copies of your game for whatever purpose, such as testing, Patreon rewards, etc.

 # Features
 * Check the game version, both locally and remotely